1985 Portuguese legislative election: Background

+Government fall

+The unpopularity of the Central Bloc government was creating deep rifts between PS and PSD and also within both parties, as growing poverty, budget cuts and unemployment, due to the International Monetary Fund bailout policies, were leading to massive protests.
+In February 1985, Carlos Mota Pinto resigned from the PSD leadership and planned to contest the next party congress.
+However, he died before the congress and Cavaco Silva was elected as leader.
+Shortly after his election, Cavaco Silva withdraw his party from the government and Soares Central Bloc government fell.

-Leadership changes
+Leadership changes and challenges

 PSD 1985 leadership election

 By 1985, deep divisions were consuming the PSD regarding their role in the Central Bloc government with the PS.
-Then deputy Prime Minister and PSD leader Carlos Mota Pinto, resigned from the government and the party's leadership and a snap party congress was called.
+Then deputy Prime Minister and PSD leader Carlos Mota Pinto, resigned from both the government and the party's leadership and a snap party congress was called.
 But, Mota Pinto, who was expected to run for the leadership in the snap congress, died suddenly just 10 days before the start of the congress in Figueira da Foz.
 João Salgueiro, the candidate from "Mota Pinto's wing" was expected to win easily, but former finance minister Aníbal Cavaco Silva surprised the party by announcing a late candidacy, in what is now known as the "Running-in of Cavaco's new Citroën".
 Cavaco Silva had the support of the wings against the Central Bloc, and against all odds he defeated Salgueiro by just 57 votes.
 The results were the following: